Scherrik/se_mcm/docs/ArchitectureSignificantRequirements/Architecture-Design-and-Tactics.md

 ## Event-driven: (mediator in form of backend)
 Event: user input (message, namechange, colour, etc) Server manages: flow, encapsulation of the header, check the database, forward to receivers

+## Arguments for this structure
+We chose this open layered and event drive ndesign because it suits our project very well.
+Our apllication is dependened on user interactions and those trigger events.

+The event driven architecture is perfect to handle those events (messages, name and color changes, votes etc).
+The open structure allows us the distribute the resources and reduce the load on the for us very small server (the microcontroller with limited cpi power and ram).